mui/mui-x/docs/src/pages/components/data-grid/rendering/rendering.md

 ### Header

+To enable the toolbar you need to add the `showToolbar` prop to the data grid.
 You can replace the default toolbar by providing a `header` component.
 This demo showcases how this can be achieve.

 {{"demo": "pages/components/data-grid/rendering/CustomToolbarGrid.js", "bg": "inline"}}